975-951-Great Vocals

 Writer/Composer: Joseph Shabalala

 When you hear their music, can there be any doubt how South African rhythmic melodies can be synchronized in ACAPELLA with such pitch-perfect harmonies?
-This 9-man choral group is known for their blended harmonies instead of being instrumentalists, and the demand for their vocals transcends Pop / Folk / R&B and Soul, even Paul Simon has recorded with them.
+This 9-man choral group is known for their blended vocal harmonies instead of their being instrumentalists.
+The demand for their vocals transcends Pop / Folk / R&B and Soul, even Folk / Pop artist, Paul Simon, has recorded with them.
 Their award-winning songs are joyous, resplendent and universally accepted and praised.
-They simply have to be experienced instead of just heard…Absolutely Fantastic!
+They simply have to be experienced instead of just heard…Absolutely Fabulous and Fantastic!

 960. LOVE LETTERS (1962)